flying-sausages/swizzin/.github/ISSUE_TEMPLATE/bug_report.md

 ## Server Info
 **(please complete the following information):**
  - OS: [e.g. Debian 10, Ubuntu 20.04]
- - Image Source: [e.g. "Vanilla download" or "Installscript from my provider (specify which)"]
+ - Image Source: [e.g. "Vanilla download" or "Install script from my provider (specify which)"]

 ## Is Swizzin up to date?
-- Please run `box update`, and report whether that was succesful.
+- Please run `box update`, and report whether that was successful.
 Please try to reproduce your issue again.

 - Please mention the commit hash you are seeing
   - [e.g. `HEAD is now at `**`d4d151b`** `...`]